-PROMOTIONAL MARKETING (ADVERTISING AND SELLING) 05147 10-12 1 SEM
+PROMOTIONAL MARKETING (ADVERTISING AND SELLING) 05147 10-12 1 SEM .5 credit

-Description: This course covers the human aspects of marketing by including communication and promotional skills.
+Description: This course covers the introductory concepts of business and marketing, including communication and promotional methods.
 Students will learn the skills, concepts, and attitudes that are necessary in our global economy.
-This course also studies selling and advertising.
+This course also studies selling and product design.